 it looks more like a commercial truck.

-are areas where you don't want to be instantly recognised
+are some countries where one doesn't want to be instantly recognised

 White was chosen as colour for the truck, not only because

 of the heat reflection but also due to security reasons.

 A light brown or green colour would have been better but the